 Skip to contents

 Drawing from the well-established principles of ggplot2, ggswim allows users to apply familiar layer-building techniques, including the application of styles and themes.
+You’ll also see that common behaviors are still accessible with ggswim such as auto-completing aes() parameters with piping.

 Let’s start with observing patient_data’s structure: